 On July 17, 2015, we completed our change in place of incorporation from Delaware to British Columbia, Canada (the Redomicile Transaction).
 In the Redomicile Transaction, Civeo Corporation, a British Columbia, Canada limited company formerly named Civeo Canadian Holdings ULC (Civeo Canada), became the publicly traded parent company of the Civeo group of companies, and our former publicly traded Delaware parent, Civeo US, became a wholly owned subsidiary of Civeo Canada.
 Each issued share of Civeo US common stock, other than those shares of Civeo US common stock held by Civeo US in treasury, was effectively transferred to Civeo Canada and converted into one common share, no par value, of Civeo Canada.
-An aggregate of approximately 107.5 million Civeo Canada common shares were issued in the Redomicile Transaction.
-The Civeo Canada common shares are listed on the NYSE under the symbol "CVEO," the same symbol under which the Civeo US common stock traded prior to the effective time.
+An aggregate of approximately 107.5 million Civeo Canada common shares are listed on the NYSE under the symbol "CVEO," the same symbol under which the Civeo US common stock traded prior to the effective time.